-Many restaurants and pubs are now offering a takeaway service in lieu of operating as normal – check out C&TH’s round-up of some of our favourite eateries now bringing fine dining to your door.
+Many restaurants and pubs are now offering a takeaway service in lieu of operating as normal – check out C&TH’s round-up of some of our favourite eateries now bringing fine dining to your door, and just a short walk around the neighbourhood.
 The Instagram account remedy_london will be keeping Londoners abreast of how they can help and support the local, independent restaurants which are such a huge part of the capital’s vibrant dining scene; follow for daily updates.

 Buy only what you need

 Inconsiderate shopping habits have prompted supermarkets and stores to impose a limit on the number of items purchased.
 Even if your local shop hasn’t introduced this rule, please be considerate when buying products and avoid stockpiling.
 The more some people buy, the more likely is is that others will go without and, and as supermarket heads have stated, there is enough for everyone if we work together.
 It may feel like the apocalypse, but the world will not end if you don’t have a year’s supply of toilet paper.